 While the main effect of months since last live birth, as well as the interactions between months since last live birth and the linear and quadratic terms for last live birth, were significant in predicting LM, none of these effects were statistically significant in predicting log-transformed HD and KDM (Table 2).

+Stratified Analyses

+Follow-regressions stratified by menopause status revealed trends in significant linear and quadratic effects for live births for LM, HD, and AL measures of biological aging in postmenopausal women (Table 3).
+The linear effect of live births was also associated with KDM, but did not remain significant after control for multiple comparisons.
+Similar patterns were observed in sensitivity analyses controlling for only chronological age.
+These models revealed consistent trends curve between parity and biological aging in postmenopausal women.
+Specifically, each association was characterized by a negative linear term for the effect of parity on biological aging coupled with a positive quadratic term, giving rise to the anticipated U-shape for the overall relationship (shown in grey on Figure 4).
+By contrast, neither the linear nor the quadratic effects of live births were significantly associated with any measure of biological aging in stratified analyses of premenopausal women (Table 4).

 4. Discussion

 Our primary aim was to examine putative physiological costs of reproduction, as indexed by four validated measures of biological age and system integrity among a nationally-representative sample of US women of reproductive and post-reproductive age.
 Based on prior work, we hypothesized a U-shaped relationship between parity and biological age.
-When controlling for lifestyle, health-related, and demographic factors, the main effect of parity (defined as number of live births) was not significantly associated with any of the four measures of biological age examined, nor did the association between parity and biological age differ as a function of menopause status across the majority of our analyses.
+When controlling for lifestyle, health-related, and demographic factors, the main effect of parity (defined as number of live births) was not significantly associated biological aging examined.
+However, the association between parity and biological age was markedly different between pre and postmenopausal women.
+For premenopausal women, the association between parity and biological aging was nonsignificant and negligible.
+By contrast, analyses in postmenopausal women revealed the hypothesized U-shape between parity and biological age, with biological age acceleration reaching a minimum at 2-3 live births and more pronounced aging at either extreme.
+Notably, this pattern was observed for all four measures, although effects did not remain significant for KDM after controlling for multiple comparisons.
 To our knowledge, our study represents the first application of biological age composites indexing system integrity (LM, HD, KDM, AL) to quantify costs of reproduction in women.
-The lack of clear and consistent associations between parity and LM, HD, KDM, and AL can be explained in several ways.
-In what follows, we describe what we view as the most tenable hypotheses.
+In what follows, we situate our results in what we view as the most tenable hypotheses relating parity to physiological dysregulation and biological aging.